JSRagman/ATxmega32E5/Definitions/README.md

 But then I started correcting comments that were inconsistent, confusing, or, according to the datasheet, just plain wrong.
-As a result, some sections are heavily commented and many comments diverge markedly from the original .inf file.
+As a result, some sections are heavily commented and many comments diverge markedly from the original .inc file.

 I would like you to keep two things in mind:
 1. I have not altered any constant values, only comments and number formats, and